NukeJS/portfolio/content/blog/create-a-blog-using-nuxt-content-module.md

 In the HTML, we just loop over the posts data and display it nicely.

-If you now navigate to http://localhost:3000/blog, it shows you a lists of posts.
+If you now navigate to http://localhost:3000/blog, it shows you a list of posts.

 ## Displaying a Single Post